MegretMendez/PostWarApocalypse-Final-Project/README.md

 We name the new Input Action Maps as SpaceShipMov.
 In this case we decided to use a DualSense Controller(Gamepad) since it requires more actions and therefore more button configurations and a controller typically feels more natural.

 ![Screenshot 2023-12-11 at 12 00 11 AM](https://github.com/MegretMendez/PostWarApocalypse-Final-Project/assets/142510070/ed4163fc-e2e9-4795-a17b-ef4d799a9e2d)

 The Move and Rotate will by Action Type "Value" and Control Type "Stick" since we will use the controler's joystick to execute these actions.
 The Thrust and ReverseThrust actions will also be of Action Type "Value" but will be Control Type "Any".
 Lastly the Fire actions will be of Action Type "Button" since it's a trigger action.
+The Fire actions are defined in a separate script so that the scripts don't seem overwhelmed.
+Using Scripts we will give the controller's buttons certain actions.
+You will find the Scripts in the repository.
+Each code is documented and commented for better understanding.